• Skip to primary navigation

 How to Make Rice Krispie Treats: Keys to Success

 1. Use Low Heat.
-Have you ever eaten a rice krispie treat that was hard and crunchy?
+Have you ever eaten a rice crispy treat that was hard and crunchy?
 Yeah.
 Me too.
-To avoid hard rice krispie treats: melt the butter and marshmallows at a low temperature.
+To avoid hard rice crispy treats: melt the butter and marshmallows at a low temperature.
 If the melted marshmallows get too hot, the bars get crunchy when they cool.

 2. Press Gently.
 When pressing the mixture into the pan, don’t press too hard.
 This compacts the treats and makes them hard.

-3. Bonus Step.
-Use Parchment Paper.
+3. Use Parchment Paper.
 This step isn’t required.
 A well-buttered pan works just fine.
-But the easiest way to get rice krispie treats out of the pan is to grease the pan.
+But the easiest way to get rice crispy treats out of the pan is to grease the pan.
 Line it with two pieces of parchment paper.
 (Criss-cross them) and, when the bars have set, lift them out of the pan with the help of the parchment.
+I use binder clips to hold the parchment paper in place.

 Rice Krispie Treat broken in half to show texture.